yeti-platform/yeti/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Please note that Maximind and Bootstrap (and other third party libraries included in Malcom) have their own GPL compatible licences.
+Please note that MongoDB, d3js, Maximind and Bootstrap (and other third party libraries included in Malcom) may have their own GPL compatible licences.